twtrubiks/docker-django-nginx-uwsgi-postgres-tutorial/README.en.md

 vacuum          = true
 ```

-Communication to Nginx is done through the socket file ( app.sock ), the uid and gid parts are permissions.
+Communication to Nginx is done through the socket file ( app.sock ).
+The uid and gid parts are permissions.

 You can take a look at the article below.
 The article includes why we do not use root permissions.

 [Things to know (best practices and 「issues」) READ IT !!!](http://uwsgi-docs.readthedocs.io/en/latest/ThingsToKnow.html)

-I decided to use root anyways because without root, there will be permission errors.

-Finally, I had found my answer [here](https://stackoverflow.com/questions/18480201/ubuntu-nginx-emerg-bind-to-0-0-0-080-failed-13-permission-denied)
+I decided to use root anyways because without root, there will be permission errors which I finally found my answer [here](https://stackoverflow.com/questions/18480201/ubuntu-nginx-emerg-bind-to-0-0-0-080-failed-13-permission-denied)

 *the socket API bind() to a port less than 1024, such as 80 as your title mentioned, need root access.*